tsahiduek/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 - Configures CUDA and GPU drivers
 - Pushes the image to your ECR repository

-**When to Build**: Only build base images when you need specific frameworks.
-The default Dynamo platform works without custom base images for basic testing.
+**When to Build**: Build base images for the inference frameworks you plan to use.
+These images are required for running inference graphs with the Dynamo platform.

 ### 4. Deploy Inference Graphs

+#### Primary Method: Interactive Picker (Recommended)

+The interactive picker guides you through selecting the appropriate example and architecture:

 ```bash
 # Navigate to the blueprint directory (if not already there)